szhsin/eslint-plugin-react-hooks-addons/README.md

 }, [user1, user2]);
 ```

 Then the `useEffect` will run whenever `user1` or `user2` changes, which is probably not your intention.
-Similar errors occur more frequently when the hook updater function is large and there is a long dependency array.
+Similar errors occur more frequently when the hook callback function is large and there is a long dependency array.
 This eslint plugin checks and reports this kind of error.

 **What if I have a value which is not used in the hook function scope but I want the effect hook to run whenever that value has changed?**
 <br/>